Ginny1209/visualization/02_activities/assignments/markdown for python.md

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
     >
-    	Record all the process of data cleaning and visualization code in python file Using publicly accessible libraries like Matplotlib and Seaborn.
+    Record all the process of data cleaning and visualization code in python fileUsing publicly accessible libraries like Matplotlib and Seaborn.
 Comment to the code to record my steps

     > How did you ensure that your data visualization is accessible?